OffshoreSync/.github/profile/README.md

-## Hi there, This is Offshore Sync, a new project that will take the world of Offshore by storm 👋
+## Hi there, this is Offshore Sync, a new project that will take the world of Offshore by storm 👋

 <!--